 - Potential design implications

 Organize findings thematically (by user need, design pattern, problem type) rather than source-by-source to enable synthesis.
-Use visual organization tools like spreadsheets with columns for themes, affinity diagrams (digital or physical), or mind maps showing relationships between findings.
+Use spreadsheets with theme columns, affinity diagrams (digital or physical), or mind maps to show relationships between findings.

 Look for convergent evidence.
 Findings that appear across multiple studies strengthen confidence in applying them to your design.
-Research saturation principles apply here—stop when new sources fail to yield new themes.
+Research saturation principles apply here: stop when new sources stop yielding new themes.

-Identify gaps: What questions remain unanswered?
+Identify gaps.
+What questions remain unanswered?
 What contexts haven't been studied?
-These gaps may justify primary research.
+These gaps may justify primary research, which is particularly common in climate tech where the user populations are niche and understudied.

-Connect findings to your specific design context: How do these insights apply to your product, users, and constraints?
+Connect findings to your specific design context: how do these insights apply to your product, your users, and your constraints?

 Structure your documentation: